-Breakfast isn’t really a thing in Japan, unless you want it at 11am and for it to be pancakes under a mountain of cream (and sometimes, you really do), but if you find yourself in Shibuya in need of something proper, we know where to look.
+Meeting friends for breakfast isn’t really a thing in Japan, unless you’re going for pancakes under a mountain of cream at 11 am.
+But if you find yourself needing to break the fast in Shibuya, here’s where to look.

 World Breakfast Allday